eformsignen/eformsignen.github.io/help/chapter2.rst

       documents you have created or participated in.

    -  **Bulk send:** Shows the list of all the document you have sent in bulk.

+-  **Shared**: Allows you to share your documents with others and view documents others members shared with you.

 -  **Manage documents:** Only document managers can access this menu.
 Document managers can view all documents created